 Detecting exposure to arsenic, lead, cadmium, and mercury

-Arsenic (As) exists in a number of toxic and non-toxic forms.
-The toxic forms are the inorganic species As(5+), also denoted as As(V), the more toxic As(3+), also known as As(III), and their partially detoxified metabolites, monomethylarsine (MMA) and dimethylarsine (DMA).
+Arsenic (As) exists in many toxic and nontoxic forms.
+The toxic forms are the inorganic species As(5+), also denoted as As(V), the more toxic As(3+), also known as As(III), and their partially detoxified metabolites, monomethylarsonic acid (MMA) and dimethylarsinic acid (DMA).
 Detoxification occurs in the liver as As(3+) is oxidized to As(5+) and then methylated to MMA and DMA.
 As a result of these detoxification steps, As(3+) and As(5+) are found in the urine shortly after ingestion, whereas MMA and DMA are the species that predominate more than 24 hours after ingestion.